 Hanging Upside Down

-African greys enjoy hanging upside down from time to time.
-It’s not a concern as it signifies happiness and relaxation, even if it looks uncomfortable.
+African greys enjoy hanging upside down occasionally.
+It’s not a concern because it signifies happiness and relaxation, even if it looks uncomfortable to humans.

 Singing And Whistling

-African greys love to sing and whistle and regularly copy songs and sounds they hear on TV and radio.
-These sounds aren’t shrill but are pleasant to listen to and showcase their mimicking abilities.
+African greys sing and whistle, regularly copying sounds and songs they hear on TV and the radio.
+These sounds are pleasant to listen to and showcase their mimicry.

 Similarly, whistling is a joyful sound when they’re happy and relaxed.